 Build Your Resume

-Being part of a fraternity or sorority can also boost your resume.
-First, your specific fraternity or sorority could especially appeal to employers who have an affiliation with that chapter, giving you a greater chance of being hired.
+Being part of a fraternity or sorority can really give your resume a great boost.
+First, your specific fraternity or sorority could especially appeal to employers who have an affiliation with that chapter, giving you a more inside track on being hired.

-In addition, though, employers will see a fraternity or sorority on your resume and know you made a commitment that you kept throughout your years in school.
-The skills you learn as a member could be marketable to future employers, tool.
+Second, other employers may not have a specific connection, they will see a fraternity or sorority on your resume and know you made a commitment that you kept throughout your years in school.

 Learn New Skills